jagotu/BACIL/thesis_text/thesis_text.md

 ### Complexities of the CLI component format

 Subjectively, we felt the format used by CLI components is not designed well in regards to supporting different parsing approaches and platforms.
-To substantiate this claim, we want to highlight several factors that complicate parsing the components.
+To substantiate this claim, we want to highlight several factors that complicate parsing the components and had to be considered in the design.

 #### PE Wrapping